5 Cloud Computing for Data Science

 • Share with collaborators: Click the Share button in the top right

-This exercise demonstrates the core workflow of cloud-based data science: loading data, performing analysis, creating visualizations, and optionally leveraging specialized hardware—all without installing anything on your local machine.
+This exercise demonstrates the core workflow of cloud-based data science: loading data, performing analysis, creating visualisations, and optionally leveraging specialised hardware—all without installing anything on your local machine.

 When working with larger datasets, you’ll want to connect cloud storage to your notebooks.
 Here’s how to mount Google Drive in Colab: